Museum Donation Appraisal Checklist: Questions to Ask Before You Hire

 Direct answer

-A museum donation appraisal should start with the gift, not with a value target.
+A museum donation appraisal should start with the gift facts, not a value target.
 The appraiser needs enough context to quote the right assignment and avoid report gaps later.

 Ask what museum, university museum, historical society, archive, or special-collections department will receive the property.

-Ask whether the appraiser needs a draft deed of gift, accession notes, museum correspondence, restrictions, or acknowledgement timing before finalizing scope.
+Ask whether the appraiser needs a draft deed of gift, accession notes, museum correspondence, restrictions, or acknowledgment timing before finalizing scope.

 Ask how the valuation date will be selected and how it relates to the contribution date and advisor review schedule.